 In Global Competition Review (3 July 2013), Paul Ortiz, then a senior in-house attorney at Cisco, said, “I have worked closely with Patrick Ryan on numerous complex litigation matters, including antitrust matters; he is creative, attentive, and brilliant.
 Patrick knows his clients’ business goals and always finds a way to achieve them whether through settlement or litigation victory.”

-Most recently, Patrick obtained an $845 Million judgment for ASML in one of the largest trade secret victories in US history See attached Daily Journal and The Recorder articles.
+Most recently, Patrick obtained an $845 Million judgment for ASML in one of the largest trade secret victories in US history (see attached Daily Journal and The Recorder articles), resulting in the Bartko firm being ranked as Number 3 in the Top 100 Verdicts for 2018 - published by The National Law Journal (June, 2019) - and having the highest ranked intellectual property victory in the United States for 2018.
+See attached award from the National Law Journal.

 Prior to joining the firm, Patrick was a Partner and Chairman of Jeffer, Mangels, Butler & Mitchell, LLP’s Antitrust Group in San Francisco.
 Before joining JMBM, he was a Partner in the commercial litigation and antitrust practice groups of two global law firms—Winston & Strawn LLP and Morgan, Lewis & Bockius LLP.
 Patrick led the client team that received the 2011 commercial litigation law firm of the year award from a major electronics manufacturing company.
 He has led joint-defense teams representing dozens of large manufacturing companies accused of antitrust violations, among other things.
 In 2013, Patrick joined the firm so that he could take on more affirmative claim work with fewer conflicts and be able to provide more flexible fee structures to clients.